slotThe/slotThe.github.io/posts/atreus-review.md

 [xkbcat]: https://github.com/anko/xkbcat

 [^3]: This was very straightforward—after I figured out that one needs to hold the Escape key when plugging in the keyboard while flashing.
-      After, that, one simply has to execute
+      After that, one simply has to execute

       ``` console
       $ xset r rate 230 70